Vulfpeck: Studio albums and Live at Madison Square Garden

 Vulfpeck released Thrill of the Arts in October 2015.
 The album featured contributions by several artists including David T. Walker, Charles Jones and Blake Mills.
 Jim Fusilli of The Wall Street Journal called the music "gritty, in-your-face, not-prettified funk played with fire" and a homage to old-school funk and soul.
 The album debuted at number 16 on the U.S. R&B Albums chart.
 The band and Goodhertz Inc. released a production plug-in called Vulf Compressor.
 The band performed on The Late Show with Stephen Colbert in November 2015.

 Vulfpeck's second album The Beautiful Game was released in October 2016.
 It featured contributions by several artists including Cory Wong and Adam Levy.
-The album debuted at number 10 on the Top R&B/Hip-Hop Albums chart.
+This album includes the song, "Dean Town", which is based on and inspired by Weather Report's 1977 song, "Teen Town", especially the electric bass guitar line by Jaco Pastorius as interpreted by Joe Dart.
+The album peaked at number 10 on the Top R&B/Hip-Hop Albums chart.
 The band's third album, Mr Finish Line, was released in November 2017.
 It featured veteran instrumentalists James Gadson, Bootsy Collins, Michael Bland, David T. Walker, and vocalists Coco O., Antwaun Stanley, Joey Dosik, Christine Hucal, and Charles Jones.
 In 2016 and 2017 the band performed regularly with Antwaun Stanley and guest artists including several shows with Bernard Purdie and Ziggy Modeliste.
 The band performed a cover of "Boogie On Reggae Woman" on SiriusXM radio.

 Vulfpeck's fourth album, Hill Climber, was released in December 2018 and featured Cory Wong, Joey Dosik, Antwaun Stanley, Ryan Lerman, Larry Goldings, Mike Viola, Monica Martin, and Louis Cole.
-In 2019, the Music Man guitar company introduced the Joe Dart Bass signature guitar, and subsequently the Joe Dart Jr. and Joe Dart II bass guitars.
+In 2019, the Music Man guitar company introduced the Joe Dart Bass signature guitar, and subsequently the Joe Dart Jr., Joe Dart II and Joe Dart III bass guitars.
 Dart was ranked first by Bass Guitar magazine as the coolest new bassist.

 In September 2019, the band headlined a sold-out concert at Madison Square Garden, one of the first to do so without a manager or record label.
 Recording of the performance was released as a live album, titled Live at Madison Square Garden, along with a full concert film.
 The live performance featured touring partners Stanley, Wong, Dosik, and guest artists Charles Jones, Chris Thile, Dave Koz, Nate Smith, Mark Dover, Richie Rodriguez and others.